ZheikoN/rock-paper-game/README.md

 - When rules are selected on certain older tiny mobile devices, the rules go under footer
     - site only optimized for 300px wide devices, narrower needs further optimization to avoid this

+- Currently played hand is also appearing as first line in history tab
+    - This should not be happening and only older games should appear

 ## Deployment

 -   The website has been deployed to GitHub Pages.
 Steps followed: